kipra7/pyunitnum/README.md

 ## What is Possible with This Library?: Some Examples

-- Automatic dimensional analysis of some variables and constants
+- Calculations with automatic dimensional analysis of some variables and constants
 - Mutual conversion between systems of units (i.e. SI and CGS-gauss)